 The financial statements are presented on the modified accrual basis of accounting.
-On a modified accrual basis, revenue is recorded in the year in which the resources are measurable and become available.
-"Available" means the resources will be collectible within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
-Generally, "available" means collectible within the current period or within 60 days after year-end.
+Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual; i.e., both measurable and available.
+"Available" means the resources will be collected within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
 Expenditures are generally recognized under the modified accrual basis of accounting when the related liability is incurred.